 eToro | Best for social trading

-Established in 2007, eToro is a fintech company that allows its 30+ million investors to safely invest in multiple assets such as stocks, ETFs, commodities, CFDs, FX, or cryptocurrencies.
+Established in 2007, eToro is a fintech company that allows its 30+ million investors to safely invest in multiple assets such as ETFs, Stocks, Cryptocurrencies and CFDs on Stocks, ETFs, Commodities, Forex, Indices, and Cryptocurrencies.
 The social-trading platform is user-friendly, comprehensive, and functional.

 Plus500 | Ideal for CFDs